 Mariah Carey’s Hand

-On the surface, this is a project that explores how accurately the position of Mariah Carey’s hand during live performance reflects the pitch of the note she is singing.
-Dig a little deeper and it tells the story of how easily data visualizations become processed and distorted by arbitrary judgement calls.
+A project that explores how accurately the position of Mariah Carey’s hand during live performance reflects the pitch of the note she is singing, or a project about how easily data visualizations are rendered meaningless by arbitrary judgement calls.